PEP 770 – Improving measurability of Python packages with Software Bill-of-Materials

 must not be used. \\

-is an invalid path delimited, /
+is an invalid path delimiter, /

 must be used.